wbgospo/wb-enterprise-migration/README.md

 4. Go back to Git bash/Git CLI and run any command that needs authentication. `git push`, `git pull` (on a private repo), etc.
 5. Follow the authentication steps.

-This does not apply to external users.
+This does not apply to external collaborators.

 ### VSCode, RStudio and other IDEs using Git bash/Git CLI

 The first time you push to an account migrated to the WB Enterprise account using an IDE that uses Git bash/Git CLI, you will need to follow the instructions in the Git bash/Git CLI section above.

-This does not apply to external users.
+This does not apply to external collaborators.

 ### GitKraken